3 Tips to Improve Manager Communication

 Follow the Data

-Look at the data and follow the KPIs.
-Which managers or areas of the business are high performing?
-What are they doing better or differently from teams that struggle to achieve KPIs?
-We know that business outcomes often have a direct correlation to effective communication.
+Business outcomes often have a direct correlation to effective communication.
 Chances are you’ll find great communication skills when you find managers who are achieving goals consistently.
 Learn from them.
-And ask them to help create new tools and resources that will allow others to achieve the same success.
-An added benefit is that peer-to-peer learning is very successful with line managers who are sometimes skeptical of things coming from corporate.
+And ask them for help creating new tools and resources to achieve the same success.
+Peer-to-peer learning is very successful with frontline managers who are sometimes skeptical of things coming from corporate.

 Improve Manager Communication Today

 We can’t just wait for others to solve this problem for us.
-We need managers to be great communicators.
-Since we are communication experts, we need to work with other business owners to ensure training and support is provided.
+We need frontline managers to be great communicators now.
+Since we are communication experts, we need to work with other business owners to ensure training and support are provided.
 We also need to advocate that communication skills should be part of the hiring and promotion process.
 If we work together, we can finally take the lack of line manager communication skills off our challenge list.